-Siva Kumar holds a Bachelor of Business majoring in Accounting from the University of Technology, Sydney, Australia, Graduate Diploma in Business and Management from the University of Sunshine Coast / Segi University and Master of Business Administration from the University of Wales Trinity St David, UK.
-Siva Kumar is currently pursuing his PhD in Accounting at the Management and Science University, Malaysia.
-Siva Kumar is also a Fellow of the Institute of Public Accountants, Australia, a Fellow of the Institute Financial Accountants, UK, a Fellow of the Chartered Management Institute, UK and a Member of Malaysian Institute of Human Resource Management.
+Siva Kumar has a Bachelor of Business in Accounting from University of Technology, Graduate Diploma in Business and Management from University of Sunshine Coast / Segi University and Master of Business Administration from University of Wales Trinity St David, UK.
+Siva Kumar is also a Fellow of the Institute of Public Accountants, Australia, a Fellow of the Institute Financial Accountants, UK, a Member of the Management Institute of Malaysia, a Fellow of the Chartered Management Institute, UK and Member of Malaysian Institute of Human Resource Management.
+Currently, he is the Non-Independent and Non-Executive Director of AHB Holdings Berhad.

-He does not hold directorship in any other public listed companies and listed issuer.
 He does not have family relationship with any other Director and/or major shareholders of the Company nor any conflict of interest in any business arrangement involving the Company.